 - Online Application Form

 - Project Description - Provide a description of your proposed project, emphasizing your interests and goals, your preparation for this project, an explanation of how your project relates to current research in the field, and the methodology you will use to complete your project.
+Project descriptions should typically be no more than 3-4 pages, double-spaced, 12-point font.

 - Academic Record - Provide a copy of your current transcript (it may be unofficial).

 Nomination Letter – Please describe the student’s role in the project; evaluate the student’s potential for successful completion of the project; and detail your role in guiding the student, including how you will prepare the student for the project, how you will guide the student throughout the course of the project, and how you will evaluate the project at its completion.
 (IMPORTANT NOTE: To ensure your mentor's letter is submitted before the deadline, please begin a draft of the application and click "save as draft."
 Then, via the application, send the letter request to your mentor.
-This will ensure she/he has sufficient time to submit the letter before the deadline.)
+This will ensure they have sufficient time to submit the letter before the deadline.)

 It is the applicant’s responsibility to provide all materials mentioned above and to ensure that the faculty mentor’s letter of recommendation is submitted.
 Incomplete applications will not be reviewed.